TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. method:: CookiePolicy.set_ok(cookie, request)

-   Return boolean value indicating whether cookie should be accepted from server.
+   Return boolean value indicating whether cookie should be accepted kutoka server.

    *cookie* is a :class:`Cookie` instance.  *request* is an object implementing the interface defined by the documentation for